scottlamb/moonfire-nvr/guide/troubleshooting.md

 ### Docker setup

-If you are using the Docker compose snippet mentioned in the [install.md](install instructions), you might run into a few unique problems.
+If you are using the Docker compose snippet mentioned in the [install instructions](install.md), you might run into a few unique problems.

 #### `"/etc/moonfire-nvr.toml" is a directory`

 If you try running the Docker container with its `/etc/moonfire-nvr.toml:/etc/moonfire-nvr.toml:ro` mount before creating the config file, Docker will "helpfully" create it as a directory.
-Shut down the Docker container, remove the directory, and try again.
+Shut down the Docker container, remove the directory, create the config file, and try again.

 #### `Error response from daemon: unable to find user UID: no matching entries in passwd file`